American Express Cash Magnet® Card

 Methodology

-MoneyGeek evaluates credit cards like the Amex Cash Magnet and Freedom Flex for various use cases, with each card receiving scores for different scenarios.
+MoneyGeek provides in-depth reviews of credit cards like the Amex Cash Magnet and Freedom Flex for various use cases, with each card receiving scores for different scenarios.
 This comparison focuses on their highest-scoring use case: cash back.
 The evaluation considers factors such as the effective reward rate and the return on investment for offers, which significantly contribute to the overall score.
-For a detailed understanding of our ranking process, you can explore our ranking methodology.

 FAQ: Amex Cash Magnet vs. Freedom Flex